AlexandruIordan99/BoardGameCollectionTracker/README.md

 Clone the repository on your machine

-Create a new user in PgAdmin (username: developer, password: developer)
+Create a new user in PgAdmin (username: postgress, password: pass)

 Create a new Database in PgAdmin named SmallSocialNetworkDB